FarsetLabs/doorbot/README.md

 ## Configuration

-Doorbot is configured using two JSON dotfiles in the operating-users home directory (`/home/username`, depending on usecase)
+Doorbot is configured using two JSON dotfiles in the operating-users home directory (`/var/www/` for default apache config)

 ### `.doorbot_users`